Connect with us

 McGonigle-Martin, who lives in California, testified four times over several years against legalization proposals in the Iowa Legislature.
 She recounted how her son, Chris, became critically ill after drinking raw milk tainted with E. coli in 2006.

-McGonigle-Martin said in a recent interview that she bought the milk at a health food store because she hoped a natural diet would her son, who had attention-deficit/hyperactivity disorder.
+McGonigle-Martin said in a recent interview that she bought the milk at a health food store because she hoped a natural diet would help her son, who had attention-deficit/hyperactivity disorder.
 But Chris, who was 7, became severely ill less than three weeks after starting to drink it.

 He spent two months in the hospital, and doctors had to put him on a ventilator and kidney dialysis while his body fought off toxins produced by the bacteria.

-McGonigle-Martin wants states that allow sales of raw milk to require testing and to reduce the danger.
+McGonigle-Martin wants states that allow sales of raw milk to require testing and training to reduce the danger.
 Iowa legislators added some precautions before their bill passed, she said, but they didn’t include strong enforcement provisions.

 She favors the Iowa law’s 10-animal limit for raw milk producers, but she worries the provision could encourage untrained hobbyists to get into the business.
 “Producing raw milk is not like growing vegetables in your backyard and selling them,” she said.